 I never met these six people that form the band, but it truly felt like I not only found idols in them, but more importantly – friends.
 Idols are people that we “worship” aka we believe they’re perfect.
 Friends are people who we think are flawed, but we love them for it.

 That’s why it feels like a friend passed away this week.
-That’s why my soul hurts deeply, my eyes feel tired from the crying, my head is confused and my heart is shattered.
+That’s why my soul hurts deeply, my head is confused and my heart is shattered.
 I wanted to meet Chester.
 I wanted to thank him for being there for me when it felt like nobody else was, because I was just a confused teenager, as many other teenagers are/were.

 And it feels like I do not know how to move on.